Generation Life pilgrims lead the charge in proclaiming that “Love Saves Lives” at annual March for Life

 "I knew in that moment God was showing me the truth, that these were babies," said Adair.
 "They weren't clumps of cells or POC (products of conception, as referred to in the abortion industry) or contents of uterus.
 They were unique and irreplaceable human beings.
 I knew at that moment I had been lied to."

 Adair now shares her story around the world, including how she found forgiveness and healing in the Catholic Church.
-She doesn’t dismiss those who are pro-choice as evil or wrong — but rather they are people who have not yet been informed of the truth.
+She doesn't dismiss those who are pro-choice as evil or wrong — but rather as people who have not yet been informed of the truth.

 "It is through Christ's love that we save lives," she said.